 Each division within the Electric System has a safety representative and full support from upper management.
 A separate group evaluates all incidents to report on causes and measures to improve safety.
-LUS has adopted the APPA Safety Manual.
+LUS adopted the APPA Safety Manual and utilizes the APPA E-Safety Tracker system.
+There were no lost time accidents in the electric utility division in 2019.